 Available phylogenies support a sister relationship between Hyphaene and Medemia (Fig. 7) within the tribe Hyphaeninae (sensu Dransfield et al., 2008).
 Medemia (1-2 spp.), longtime believed to be extinct, was rediscovered but the populations remain heavily threatened.
 This palm is endemic to the Nubian Desert, in the border between Egypt and Sudan.
 This palm can be distinguish from Hyphaene by its hastula completely lacking and its petioles much less armed than in Hyphaene.
 More recently Morcote, Raz and Stauffer (Project on African Phytoliths) found morphological differences between the phytoliths of Medemia and those observed in Hyphaene (Fig. 8).
 Leaf surfaces (presence vs. absence of trichomes) in Borasseae seems to be informative to taxonomically separate some genera and this is a good character to observe in living and herbarium material.
-Whereas the presence of conspicuos trichomes is evident in Hyphaene and Medemia , they are almost completely absent in Borassus (Fig. 9).
+Whereas the presence of conspicuos trichomes is evident in Hyphaene and Medemia , they are completely absent in Borassus and Bismarkia (Fig. 9).

 Fig. 7 Medemia argun.
 Growth habit in southern Egypt (Photo Bill Baker); detail of petiole (top right); detail of fruits (bottom-right, specimen at the K Herbarium).